ephemeraHQ/PasskeyAuth/README.md

 ### Login with Passkey

-To login with a passkey using async/await:
+To login with a passkey:

 ```swift
 Task {